frafalone-art/eCommerce-SQL-Database/README.md

 ## ⚠️ Disclaimer

-This is a portfolio project meant to demonstrate schema design and query writing — not a production-ready e-commerce backend.
+This is a portfolio project meant to demonstrate schema design and query writing — not a production-ready e-commerce backend, more meant as fondazione where to start.

 ## 👨‍💻 Author